-Extracorporeal Magnetotransduction Therapy (EMTT) with the MAGNETOLITH is an extremely comfortable in-clinic treatment that is applied to areas of pain, swelling or degeneration without the need for a patient to expose the area of treatment or undress.
-It provides high oscillating frequency of 100-300kHz into the treatment area, with deep penetration of up to 18cm.
-This stimulates tissue regeneration deeper than most treatments available today without causing any pain or discomfort during the treatment.
+Extracorporeal Magnetotransduction Therapy (EMTT) with the MAGNETOLITH is an extremely comfortable in-clinic procedure that is applied to areas of pain, swelling or degeneration without the need for a patient to expose the affected areas or to undress.
+It provides high oscillating frequency of 100-300 kHz into the affected area, with deep penetration of up to 18cm.
+This stimulates tissue regeneration deeper than most modalities available today without causing any pain or discomfort.
 The long-term effect is regeneration and rehabilitation of musculoskeletal conditions with a significant decrease in pain and improved function.
 There are no side effects nor down time meaning patients can continue with their day as normal.

 - Degenerative joint diseases

 Signs of wear and tear, e.g. arthrosis (knee, hip, hands, shoulder, elbow), herniated disc, spondylarthrosis.